richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The products of IRTF research groups are typically research results that are published in scholarly conferences and journals.
-Research groups also sometimes develop experimental protocols or technologies that may be suitable for possible standardisation in IETF.
+Research groups also sometimes develop experimental protocols or technologies, some of which may be suitable for possible standardisation in IETF.
 Similarly, IETF working groups sometimes ask research groups for advice or other input.
 Contributions from research groups, however, carry no more weight than other community input,